CornellDAIL/WayFind/README.md

 ### 2. Start

-Once you've installed run WayFind, open your command prompt and run
+Once you've installed the dependencies, you can run WayFind.
+Open your command prompt and run

 `python start.py`